vivi489/gp_ucb_python_lib/README.md

 This is controlled by 'env.py'.

 ### Your ML hyper-paramter tuning
-1. Copy the sample directory (ex. samples/svm or samples/lda).
+1. Copy the sample directory (ex. samples/svm ).

+(sample/lda needs to be fixed so do not use sample/lda (2017/9/7))

 2. Edit 4 ~ 6 files in your copied directory. ("HOGE" should be set to your model name.)